simphotonics/generic_enum/generic_enum/README.md

 Include [generic_enum_builder], and [build_runner] as dev_dependencies.

 The example below shows how to define the generic enum class `DpiResolution`, extending `GenericEnum<int>`.
 Note the use of `int` literals to specify the const value of the `DpiResolution` instances.
+For user defined types, constant values are specified by calling a const constructor.
 <details> <summary> Click to show source code. </summary>

   ```Dart